karayabin/universe-snapshot/universe/Ling/Light_AjaxFileUploadManager/doc/api/Ling/Light_AjaxFileUploadManager/Util/LightAjaxFileUploadManagerRenderingUtil/printField.md

 ================

-public [LightAjaxFileUploadManagerRenderingUtil::printField](https://github.com/lingtalfi/Light_AjaxFileUploadManager/blob/master/doc/api/Ling/Light_AjaxFileUploadManager/Util/LightAjaxFileUploadManagerRenderingUtil/printField.md)(string $fieldName, Ling\Chloroform\Form\Chloroform $form, array $options = []) : void
+public [LightAjaxFileUploadManagerRenderingUtil::printField](https://github.com/lingtalfi/Light_AjaxFileUploadManager/blob/master/doc/api/Ling/Light_AjaxFileUploadManager/Util/LightAjaxFileUploadManagerRenderingUtil/printField.md)(array $field, ?array $options = []) : void

-Prints the html field using the given form, and assuming the js file uploader client (aka fileUploader) is used.
+Prints the html field using the given field array, and assuming the js file uploader client (https://github.com/lingtalfi/jsFileUploader) is used.
 This also uses the bootstrap4 framework.

 The available options are: